 Mississippi College provides academic guidance for its students.
 Freshmen are assigned to faculty advisors for registration.
 All upperclassmen who have chosen their major fields are assigned to advisors in the department of their choice.
-Students who have not selected majors are assigned to other members of the faculty, but, upon choice of majors, they should notify the Office of the Registrar so that records can be transferred to advisors in the major fields.
+Students who have not selected majors are assigned to other members of the faculty, but, upon choice of majors, they should initiate an Undergraduate Major Change process through the MyMC portal so that records can be transferred to advisors in the major fields.
 Students who are pursuing pre-professional curricula have special advisors whose interests and training enable them to give adequate guidance.
 All upperclassmen have freedom to change advisors when desired by informing the Office of the Registrar.